Dan Ariely

-Dan Ariely (דן אריאלי; born April 29, 1967) is an Israeli-American professor and author.
-He serves as a James B. Duke Professor of psychology and behavioral economics at Duke University.
+Dan Ariely (דן אריאלי; born April 29, 1967) is an Israeli-American author and professor of business administration at Duke University.
 He is the co-founder of several companies implementing insights from behavioral science.
 Ariely wrote an advice column called "Ask Ariely" in The Wall Street Journal from June 2012 until September 2022.
-He is the author of the three New York Times best selling books Predictably Irrational, The Upside of Irrationality, and The Honest Truth about Dishonesty.
+He is the author of the three New York Times best-selling books Predictably Irrational, The Upside of Irrationality, and The Honest Truth about Dishonesty.
 He co-produced the 2015 documentary (Dis)Honesty: The Truth About Lies.

-In 2021, a paper with Ariely as the fourth author was discovered to be based on falsified data and was subsequently retracted.
-In 2024, Duke completed a three-year confidential investigation and according to Ariely concluded that "data from the honesty-pledge paper had been falsified but found no evidence that Ariely used fake data knowingly".

-Ariely's life, research, and book Predictably Irrational inspired the NBC television series The Irrational; it premiered on September 25, 2023.
+Ariely's life, research, and book Predictably Irrational inspired the 2023 NBC television series The Irrational.

+Since 2021, the accuracy of Ariely's studies has been called into question, with two articles retracted, two expressions of concern, several replication failures and allegations of data manipulation and fraud.

 Family and personal life

 Dan Ariely was born to Yoram and Dafna Ariely in New York City while his father was studying for an MBA at Columbia University.
 He has two younger sisters.
 The family emigrated to Israel when he was three years old.
 He grew up in Ramat Hasharon.

-In his senior year of high school, Ariely was active in Hanoar Haoved Vehalomed, an Israeli youth movement.
+In his senior year of high school, Ariely was active in Hanoar Haoved Vehalomed, an Israeli youth movement affiliated with the Labor Zionist movement.
 While he was preparing a ktovet esh (fire inscription) for a traditional nighttime ceremony, the flammable materials he was mixing exploded, causing third-degree burns to over 70 percent of his body.
 In his writings entitled "Painful Lessons", Ariely described his hospitalization and treatments, detailing how that experience led to his research on "how to better deliver painful and unavoidable treatments to patients".

 Ariely was previously married to Sumedha (Sumi) Gupta in 1998; they have two children.

+After a second manuscript of his was retracted for containing fabricated data, it was reported that Ariely is seeking political office under the banner of the Pirate Party of Israel.

 Education and academic career

 Ariely was a physics and mathematics major at Tel Aviv University but transferred to philosophy and psychology.
-However, in his last year, he dropped philosophy and concentrated solely on psychology, graduating in 1991.
-In 1994, he earned a master's degree in cognitive psychology and a Ph.D. two years later from the University of North Carolina at Chapel Hill.
+In his last year, he dropped philosophy and concentrated solely on psychology, graduating in 1991.
+In 1994, he earned a master's degree in cognitive psychology and two years later a Ph.D. from the University of North Carolina at Chapel Hill.
 He completed a second Ph.D. in business administration at Duke University in 1998, at the urging of Daniel Kahneman.
+Ariely taught at MIT between 1998 and 2008, where he was the Alfred P. Sloan professor of behavioral economics.
+Ariely was also part of the MIT Media Lab.
+In 2008, he returned to Duke University as the James B. Duke Professor of psychology and behavioral economics.
+His laboratory at Duke, the Center for Advanced Hindsight, pursues research in subjects like the psychology of money, decision making by physicians and patients, cheating, and social justice.

+According to Google Scholar, as of November 2025, Ariely had garnered more than 75,000 citations, and his h-index stood at 107.